OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 	3. **Config App Client Id**: The application (client) ID of the configuration app

 	4. **Tenant Id**: The tenant ID registered in Step 1.
-If your Microsoft Teams tenant is same as Azure subscription tenant, then we would recommend to keep the default values.
+If your Microsoft Teams tenant is the same as Azure subscription tenant, then we would recommend keeping the default values.

 Make sure that the values are copied as-is, with no extra spaces.
 The template checks that GUIDs are exactly 36 characters.